sbussmann/insight-bikeshare/README.md

 gridpredict.py: takes an input location from views.py and runs several subroutines that:
-   1.  obtain the predicted rides per day at that location.
+   1.  obtain the predicted rides per day at that location;
-   2.  obtain the rank of the proposed location compared to existing stations.
+   2.  obtain the rank of the proposed location compared to existing stations;
-   3.  redraw the map of predicted rides per day in a subgrid centered on the new location.
+   3.  redraw the map of predicted rides per day in a subgrid centered on the new location and serve the resulting image to Flask;
-   4.  store the results in a database
+   4.  store the results in a database.